Lalor Secondary College is proud of its diverse community and the different cultures represented.

 Through the EAL program, recently arrived students are provided with specialist tuition to develop their skills in English and to increase their understanding of Australia.

 Lalor Secondary College offers EAL at VCE level providing separate classes at Year 11 and 12.
 Students read and view a range of texts and analyse their construction and interpretation.
 Students will develop confidence in creative writing, analytical essays and oral presentations.
-Students in Year 11 and 12 have access to ‘one on one’ assistance from an EAL assistant and volunteer support staff, across all their subjects from extra support staff.
+Students in Year 11 and 12 have access to ‘one on one’ assistance from EAL education support staff across all their subjects.

 Lalor Secondary College supports all EAL students and is continually developing programs to cater for student’s individual needs.